-The Social Justice Team (SJT) is led by three co-chairs, and is charged to coordinate and facilitate our social justice programs, projects, and actions.
 Do you have an idea for a new social justice project at Chalice?
 Great!
 We want to facilitate your leading it.
-Read through the procedure below and submit this form to the Social Justice Team.
+Read through the procedure below and submit this form to the Coordinating Team (CT).

-Members or Friends of Chalice Unitarian Universalist Congregation may request formal recognition of a social justice action at Chalice from the SJT by completing and submitting to SJT a Request Form to Initiate a New Social Justice Action.
+Members or Friends of Chalice Unitarian Universalist Congregation may request formal recognition of a social justice action at Chalice from the CT by completing and submitting a Request Form to Initiate a New Social Justice Action.

 There are three categories of Social Justice Actions: